massimo-marino/deferred-thread-scheduler/README.md

                               return str1 + str2;
                             };

-  // create an object for the deferred thread scheduler and register the thread deferredThreadScheduler<threadResultType, threadFun> dts {"concatStrings", concatStrings, s1, s2};
+  // create an object for the deferred thread scheduler and register the thread function deferredThreadScheduler<threadResultType, threadFun> dts {"concatStrings", concatStrings, s1, s2};

   if ( dts.isRegistered() )